ConceptJunkie/rpn/readme.txt

 ****

+UPDATE - August 15, 2016

+I am very excited that people have started noticing rpn!

+Please continue with comments, suggestions and bug reports.  rpn has lots of little bugs and possibly some big ones, too, and although I have unit tests, most of the time, I find bugs from using it.

+I especially want to thank the folks at The Nineteenth Byte on Stack Exchange for their nice comments.
+I also love solving puzzles with rpn, so if there's something you'd like to see it be able to do, drop me a line at rickg@his.com.

+I'll try to focus on improving the help in the near future.

 UPDATE - July 19, 2016

 I don't know if anyone has ever looked at this project... not even my Mom.
 But